microsoft/live-share/docs/index.md

 Welcome to Visual Studio Live Share!
 Live Share enables you to collaboratively edit and debug with others in real time, regardless what programming languages you're using or app types you're building.
 It allows you to instantly and securely share your current project, and then as needed, share debugging sessions, terminal instances, localhost web apps, voice calls, and more!

 Additionally, unlike traditional pair programming, Visual Studio Live Share allows developers to work together, while retaining their personal editor preferences (e.g. theme, keybindings), as well as having their own cursor.
 This allows you to seamlessly transition between following one another, and being able to explore ideas/tasks on your own.
-In practice, this ability to work together _and_ independently provides a collaboration experience that is potentiallty more natural for many common use cases.
+In practice, this ability to work together _and_ independently provides a collaboration experience that is potentially more natural for many common use cases.

 Ready to get going?
 In this article we'll run you through some concepts and how to install the needed extensions.
 If you're looking for an abridged version, check out the [share](quickstart/share.md) and [join](quickstart/join.md) quickstarts.

+> [!TIP]
->**Tip:** Did you know you can *join your own collaboration session*?
+> Did you know you can *join your own collaboration session*?
 This allows you to try Live Share on your own or to spin up an instance of Visual Studio or VS Code and connect to it remotely!
 You can even use the same identity on both instances.
 Check it out!

 ## Install Visual Studio Live Share